-The lack of clarity in seeing the true advantages of mobile network advertising, and how these campaigns generate more conversions on PCs or in store at a later date than most people give them credit for, will be the downfall of many advertisers in 2013 and the winning trump card for the few advertisers who are seeing things clearly.
+The lack of clarity in seeing the true advantages of mobile advertising, and how these campaigns generate more conversions on PCs or in stores at a later date than most people give them credit for, will be the downfall of many advertisers in 2013 and the winning trump card for the few advertisers who are seeing things clearly.

 What kind of damage is caused?

-If you make no time for your mobile network campaign because you look at the conversion rates and you foolishly believe that low conversions mean Internet users are not being persuaded to buy via the mobile network, you might be causing terrible damage to your brand’s online reputation without knowing it.
+If you make no time for your mobile network campaign because you look at the conversion rates, and you foolishly believe that low conversions mean internet users are not being persuaded to buy via the mobile network, you might be causing terrible damage to your brand’s online reputation without knowing it.

 However, this is not the worst that could happen…

-- 96% of Internet users visit sites that aren’t mobile-friendly
+- 96% of internet users visit sites that aren’t mobile-friendly

 - 74% say that they’re more likely to return to a site if it is mobile-friendly